inbo/HabPil_inundation_R/README.md

 <!-- community: inbo -->

 <!-- description: start -->
-In this project, we try to map inundation from freely available satellite data, as part of the Biodiversa Habitats Pilot
+In this project, we try to map inundation from freely available satellite data, as part of the Biodiversa Habitats Pilot.
+This repo is the internal working repo.
 <!-- description: end -->